HomeAncient History

 The Venus of Willendorf is not unique.
 More than a hundred other prehistoric female statuettes, many with similarly exaggerated proportions, have been found throughout Europe and the Mediterranean.
 Some have come to light as recently as 2016 (in Turkey) and 2017 (in Russia).

-Often referred to as “Venus-type figurines”, they are usually made of stone, bone, or ivory.
-Their small sizes and rounded shapes would easily fit in a hand, and these portable objects would have easily been carried from place to place by typically-nomadic prehistoric peoples.
-The oldest currently known Venus figurine is the 35-40,000-year-old Venus of Hohle Fels found in Germany.
-At the more recent end of the spectrum, abstracted female figurines found of the Cycladic islands in the Aegean are no more than 6-7,000 years old.
+Often referred to as “Venus-type figurines,” they are usually made of stone, bone, or ivory.
+Their small sizes and rounded shapes would easily fit in a hand, and these portable objects would have easily been carried from place to place by typically nomadic prehistoric peoples.
+Currently, the earliest known sculpture was found in Hohle Fels cave in Southwestern Germany.
+Made from mammoth ivory, it is estimated to be 35-40,000-year-old, coming from the Upper Paleolithic era.
+At the more recent end of the spectrum, similar figurines found on the Cycladic islands in the Aegean are no more than 6-7,000 years old.

 Sensational Debates About Meaning